-Directors are required to guarantee their liability by delivering a bond or taking on an insurance policy with a minimum coverage of €50,000 (or €250,000 for listed companies and large public companies); however, such guarantee is legally waived for non-executive directors that are not remunerated as such, and may be waived by the shareholders' general meeting to other directors (excepted for listed companies and large public companies).
+Directors are required to guarantee their liability by delivering a bond or taking on an insurance policy with a minimum coverage of €50,000 (or €250,000 for listed companies and large public companies); however, this guarantee is legally waived for non-executive directors who are not remunerated as such, and may be waived by the shareholders' general meeting for other directors (excepted for listed companies and large public companies).

-Directors are also subject to tax-related liability (civil or criminal liability), liability over administrative offences, criminal liability and civil liability within the context of insolvency and environmental affairs.
+Directors are also subject to tax-related liability (civil or criminal liability), liability for administrative offences, criminal liability and civil liability within the context of insolvency and environmental affairs.

 iii Auditing bodies

 Company auditing bodies and their tasks vary from corporate model to corporate model.
-However, broadly speaking, auditing bodies are responsible for the ongoing supervision of a company's activity, especially financially and accounting-wise, but this is not absolute: for instance, any agreement to be entered into between the company and its directors, if lawful, must be preceded by an opinion of the company's auditing body.
+However, in broad terms, auditing bodies are responsible for the continuing supervision of a company's activity, especially financially and on accounting matters, but this is not absolute: for instance, any agreement to be entered into between a company and its directors, if lawful, must be preceded by an opinion of the company's auditing body.

-In addition, the members of the auditing bodies are subject to the same duties of care and diligence as directors in the performance of their mandate, and can likewise be liable towards the company and its stakeholders for breach of such duties.
+In addition, the members of an auditing body are subject to the same duties of care and diligence as directors in the performance of their mandate and can likewise be liable towards the company and its stakeholders for breach of those duties.

-Considering the tasks vested on the auditing bodies, it is understandable that their members are subject to independence requirements and to incompatibilities (as previously discussed when addressing the audit committee), while the auditors must be certified chartered accountants registered with the Chartered Accountants Association.
-Such requirements were increased with Law No. 148/2015, of 9 September.
+Considering the tasks vested in the auditing bodies, it is understandable that members are subject to independence requirements and to incompatibilities (as previously discussed in respect of the audit committee), and auditors must be certified chartered accountants registered with the Chartered Accountants Association.
+These requirements were extended by Law No. 148/2015, of 9 September.

-Directors are required to annually produce and disclose to the shareholders, which approve the same, the accounting documentation of the company, which includes the submission by the board of directors to the shareholders' general meeting of the annual accounts, the attachments to the annual accounts (where the directors are required to disclose, if the company's accounts do not follow IFRS rules, all transactions with related parties) and the annual management report (where the directors are required to disclose, among others, the authorisations granted to transactions between the company and its directors, and the financial risk coverage policy of the company).
+Directors are required to produce and disclose annually to the shareholders, who approve the same, the accounting documentation of the company, which includes submission by the board of directors to the shareholders' general meeting of the annual accounts, the attachments to the annual accounts (in which the directors are required to disclose, if the company's accounts do not adhere to International Financial Reporting Standards, all transactions with related parties) and the annual management report (in which the directors are required to disclose, among other thins, the authorisations granted to transactions between the company and its directors, and the company's financial risk coverage policy).

-However, directors are also required to disclose to shareholders other situations, such as if the company is under thin capitalisation (loss of more than half of the company's share capital), upon which the directors are legally required to call an shareholders' general meeting.
-This information needs to be made available to shareholders at the company's head office and website at least 15 days (21 days for listed companies) before the date of the shareholders' general meeting, and afterwards needs to be mailed to the shareholders representing at least 1 per cent of the share capital.
-During the shareholders' general meeting, the shareholders are also entitled to request information deemed necessary to duly decide.
+However, directors are also required to disclose to shareholders other situations, such as if the company is under thin capitalisation (loss of more than half of the company's share capital), in which case the directors are legally required to call a shareholders' general meeting.
+This information needs to be made available to shareholders at the company's head office and on its website at least 15 days (21 days for listed companies) before the date of the shareholders' general meeting, and afterwards needs to be mailed to all shareholders representing at least 1 per cent of the share capital.
+During the shareholders' general meeting, the shareholders are also entitled to request information deemed necessary to duly make a decision.

-For listed companies, further disclosure obligations towards the market are imposed on the company and its directors, including information of an accounting nature (disclosed on a different timely basis) and also any information that may have an impact on the value of the securities being traded (immediately disclosed).
-There are, however, certain situations that may legitimise a delay in the disclosure of this information to the market.
+For listed companies, further disclosure obligations towards the market are imposed on a company and its directors, including the remuneration policy in force from time to time (as discussed above in respect of directors' remuneration), any transactions with related parties outside the company's day-to-day activity, on conditions other than market standard or that do not follow the approval procedure legally required for that effect, information of an accounting nature (disclosed on a different timely basis) and any information that may have affect the value of the securities being traded (immediately disclosed).
+However, there are certain situations that may legitimise a delay in the disclosure of this information to the market.

-Notwithstanding CMVM being responsible for organising and making available to the market the information disclosed by the listed companies, such information shall also be included on the company's website and, preferably, also made available in English.
+Notwithstanding the CMVM being responsible for organising and making available to the market the information disclosed by listed companies, this information shall also be included on a company's website and, preferably, also made available in English.

-The PSC also requires that listed companies include in their annual management report:
+The PSC also requires that a listed company include in its annual management report a chapter:

-- a chapter concerning the company's corporate governance structure and practices, detailing, among other things, the share capital structure;
+- concerning the company's corporate governance structure and practices, detailing, among other things, the share capital structure;

-- a chapter identifying limitations on transfers and special rights attributed to shareholders;
+- identifying limitations on transfers and special rights attributed to shareholders;

-- a chapter outlining the voting rights limitations (even those arising from shareholders' agreements of which the company is aware);
+- outlining the voting rights limitations (even those arising from shareholders' agreements of which the company is aware);

-- a chapter regarding any relevant agreements entered into by the company and its employees or the members of the corporate bodies; and
+- regarding any relevant agreements entered into by the company and its employees or the members of the corporate bodies; and

-- a chapter identifying the matters included in the CGC with which the company is not complying (including a justification of such non-compliance).
+- identifying the matters included in the CGC with which the company is not complying (including a justification of that non-compliance).

 This comply or explain model is of relevance in the assessment of the implementation of the best practices foreseen in the CGC.

-Moreover, under the CGC, companies are also urged to put in place a permanent contact with the shareholders, its investors and other market stakeholders in general, and to implement adequate systems to ensure that the relevant information is produced and disclosed in a timely manner to the relevant stakeholders.
+Moreover, under the CGC, companies are also urged to put in place a permanent means of contact with shareholders, investors and other market stakeholders in general, and to implement adequate systems to ensure that the relevant information is produced and disclosed in a timely manner to the relevant stakeholders.

-As already discussed, the directors are responsible for disclosing to the shareholders in the annual accounting documentation the financial risk coverage policy of the company, together with a detailed description in the management report of the risks and uncertainties that the company faces or may face, assessing not only financial risks but also other non-financial matters, such as of a labour or environmental nature, which can affect the company's situation.
-Therefore, albeit indirectly, directors are always responsible and accountable for risk management, with the auditing bodies also being responsible for the supervision of risk.
+As already discussed, company directors are responsible for disclosing to the shareholders in the annual accounting documentation the financial risk coverage policy of the company, with a detailed description in the management report of the risks and uncertainties that the company faces or may face, assessing not only financial risks but also other non-financial matters, such as of a labour or environmental nature, which can affect the company's situation.
+Therefore, albeit indirectly, directors are always responsible and accountable for risk management; further, the auditing bodies are also responsible for the supervision of risk.

-Furthermore, directors are required to perform their mandate to achieve the company's interest, which results from an assessment of not only the shareholders' interests, but also the interests of other relevant stakeholders, such as the company's creditors and employees.
+Furthermore, directors are required to perform their mandate to achieve the company's interests, which results from an assessment of not only the shareholders' interests but also the interests of other relevant stakeholders, such as the company's creditors and employees.